pgmoon

 }

-Any queries with no result set or updated rows will return true.
+Any queries with no result set or updated rows will return true

-When using the simple protocol (calling the function with a single string), you can send multiple queries at once by separating them with a ;.
+.
 The number of queries executed is returned as a second return value after the result object.
 When more than one query is executed then the result object changes slightly.
 It becomes a array table holding all the individual results:

 local res, num_queries = pg:query([[